 Just before the procedure, you’ll change into a hospital gown.
 Your doctor will give you a sedative through an intravenous (IV) line to help you relax.

-There are three main types of liver biopsies:
+There are three basic types of liver biopsies:

-- percutaneous: Also called a needle biopsy, this biopsy involves putting a thin needle through the abdomen and into the liver.
-The Mayo Clinic states that it is the most common type of liver biopsy.
-(Mayo)
+- Percutaneous.
+Also called a needle biopsy, this biopsy involves putting a thin needle through the abdomen and into the liver.

-When your biopsy is complete, any incision wounds will be closed with stitches and properly bandaged.
-You will typically have to lie in bed for a few hours after the procedure while doctors monitor your vital signs.
+When your biopsy is complete, your doctor will close any incision wounds with stitches and bandages.
+You’ll typically have to lie in bed for a few hours after the procedure while doctors monitor your vital signs.

-Once you receive approval from your healthcare provider, you are free to go home.
-According to the National Institute of Diabetes, Digestive and Kidney Diseases, you should take it easy and rest for the next 24 hours.
-However, you should be able to get back to your normal life after a few days.
-(NIDDK)
+Once you receive approval from your doctor, you are free to go home.
+Take it easy and rest for the next 24 hours.
+You should be able to get back to your normal activities after a few days.

 After the liver tissue sample is taken, it will be sent to a laboratory for testing.
 This could take up to a few weeks.

 When the results are back, your doctor will call you or ask you to come in for a follow-up appointment to share the results.

 Once a diagnosis is reached, your doctor will discuss any recommended treatment plans or next steps with you.